 The Providence Library Company was founded in 1753 by a group of Providentians who wanted to read but could not afford to have books shipped from Europe on their own.
 Before the city had a public lending library, this organization gave members access to the world through shared books for a small fee.
-The company was eventually housed in the Athenaeum (named for Athena, Greek goddess of wisdom) in 1836.
+The company eventually set up shop in the Athenaeum (named for Athena, Greek goddess of wisdom) in 1836.
 It’s been an institution ever since.

 Don’t be daunted by the neoclassical columns and name.
 The Athenaeum, or “the Ath” as some of its regulars know it, is for everyone.
-On any given day, anyone can drop in and browse the stacks, which include gems like the 1855 edition of Leaves of Grass (containing notes in Walt Whitman’s own handwriting, ) an 1830s book of astronomy or a Regency-era book of boys’ entertainments.
+On any given day, anyone can drop in and browse the stacks, which include gems like the 1855 edition of Leaves of Grass (containing notes in Walt Whitman’s own handwriting), an 1830s book on astronomy, and a Regency-era book of boys’ entertainments.

 Know Before You Go

 There's a sizable children's library as well, and pets are welcome too.
-The library is regularly closed on Sundays, and it is currently on a summer break from July 31 through August 13.
-It will reopen on August 14 at 10am.
+The library is regularly closed on Sundays.